Alabama couple accused of endangering five children after drugs found in home - NewsBreak

 An argument at an Alabama Walmart left one person dead and another in custody.
 Enterprise police officers responded at 7:15 p.m.
 Wednesday to the store in on Boll Weevil Circle.
 Authorities said a verbal altercation between two people started in the parking lot and continued inside the store.
 The altercation...

 ENTERPRISE, Ala.
-(WDHN) — A victim has been identified in a deadly Enterprise Walmart shooting that occurred late Wednesday evening.
+(WDHN) — A victim has been identified in a deadly Enterprise Walmart shooting that occurred late Wednesday night.
 The victim has been identified as Richard Matthew Smith, 43, of New Brockton.
-Smith was shot multiple times.
+Smith was reportedly shot multiple times.
 According to EPD, an argument started in the parking lot between two people.
-The situation became deadly […]
+The situation became […]

 wdhn.com